steve12345585/SnipeOffice/sdext/source/pdfimport/README.md

 Other programs, like *pdftotext* have more complex heuristics that might be worth a try.

-- Some cheap PDF operations, like the more advanced fills, generate many hundreds of objects in LibreOffice, which can make the document painfully slow to open.
+- Some cheap PDF operations, like the more advanced fills, generate many hundreds of objects in SnipeOffice, which can make the document painfully slow to open.
 At least some of these are possible to improve by adding more Poppler API implementations.
-Some may require expanding LibreOffice's set of fill types.
+Some may require expanding SnipeOffice's set of fill types.

-- There can be differences between distributions Poppler library builds and the builds LibreOffice builds when it doesn't have a distro build to use, e.g. in LibreOffice's own distributed builds or the bibisect builds.
-In particular the distro builds may include another library (supporting another embedded image type) than LibreOffice's build.
+- There can be differences between distributions Poppler library builds and the builds SnipeOffice builds when it doesn't have a distro build to use, e.g. in SnipeOffice's own distributed builds or the bibisect builds.
+In particular the distro builds may include another library (supporting another embedded image type) than SnipeOffice's build.

 ## Fundamental limitations